Updated: Jun 8

 For walking safaris pack neutral colored clothing e.g. browns, greens, khakis, dark blues, grey, etc. Although many animals are color blind, bright colors are intrusive in the bush.
 Certain colors, whites, neon yellows, bright pinks, etc. are picked up by animals quickly.

 A buff is an all season must – This is a hugely versatile piece of equipment.
-A rain jacket is important – Not only in the context of rain, but as part of a layering system if it gets cold.
+A rain jacket is fundamental – Not only in the context of rain, but as part of a layering system if it gets cold.
 Although the bush is mostly warm, or hot, it can get cold - Especially when the sun goes down in winter.
 For winter I pack a beanie, lightweight gloves and a warm fleece jacket.

-Don’t go wild and excitedly buy what you see.
+Don’t go "wild" and excitedly buy what you see.
 It might sound counter intuitive BUT buy-less-of-the-right-stuff.